Combining Meat and Dairy the question of Kosher

 Instead of: Lo T'vashel G'dee Ba'Chalev Emo, it would read Lo T'vashel G'dee Ba'Chaylev Emo: "you shall not boil a kid in its mother's fat."
 Now that's interesting.
 Why?
 Well, let's look at another verse that might help us, Leviticus chapter 22:26-28:

 So look at what we have done here.
-By changing the vowels on a Hebrew word (a perfectly acceptable thing to do given how vowels were assigned in the first place), we have erased the commandment restricting boiling a kid in its mother's milk, which takes away the rabbi's need to build a fence around it, which takes away the Kashrut law of keeping milk and Meat separate!
-We have backed up this change with the scholarly research regarding the ambiguity of Hebrew in the Torah when it comes to vowels, and, thanks to our parsha this week, we have found another text to back up our reasoning!
-And just for fun maybe we should think about why we call the holy land the land flowing with MILK and honey.
+By changing the vowels on a Hebrew word (a perfectly acceptable thing to do given how vowels were assigned in the first place), we have erased the commandment restricting boiling a kid in its mother's milk, which takes away the rabbi's need to build a fence around it, which takes away the Kashrut Law of keeping milk and Meat separate!
+We have backed up this change with scholarly research on the ambiguity of Hebrew vowels in the Torah, and, thanks to our parsha this week, we have found another text to support our reasoning!
+And just for fun, maybe we should think about why we call the holy land the land flowing with MILK and honey.
 Maybe it was meant to be the land of animal fat and honey.
 Which makes more sense, doesn't it?
 A land doesn't flow with milk.
 But it does flow with animals.
-The holy land that God promised was a land that flowed with an abundance of food!
+The holy land that G-d promised was a land that flowed with an abundance of food!

 If you've ever played the game Jenga, this is what it looks like to take a brick from the bottom and watch the whole tower fall.
 All of the writings of the rabbis were based upon a choice made by a human being, deciding what the vowels would be.
 If you change that one vowel, that one word, the brick is pulled and the tower falls.

-It's up to you if you wish to eat cheeseburgers or not, and there is certainly something to be said for tradition and the sacredness of the rabbinic writings, but I would encourage all of you to, at the very least, take a look at how that tower of laws was built and see if those bottom bricks are really as stable as they look!
+It's up to you if you wish to eat cheeseburgers or not, and there is certainly something to be said for tradition and the sacredness of the rabbinic writings.
+Still, I would encourage all of you to, at the very least, take a look at how that tower of laws was built and see if those bottom bricks are really as stable as they look!

 Why is chicken fleishig?

 Question: Why is poultry considered Meat for the purpose of separating Meat and dairy?
-Birds don't give milk so you wouldn't be seething a kid in its mother's milk if you mixed chicken and dairy.
+Birds don't give milk, so you wouldn't be feeding a kid in its mother's milk if you mixed chicken and dairy.

 –Anita, Arkadelphia